-The 10 most amazing fake brands and titles used on ’Riverdale’
+The 10 most amazing fake brands and titles used on 'Riverdale'

-In so many ways, Riverdale is a glorious festival of absurdity — and not just when it’s devoting an entire episode to the homoerotic tension of high school wrestling.
-One of the most delightful running gags on Riverdale is the use of almost-but-not-quite-right brand names: Veronica charges up a storm on a shopping website called Glamazon.com, and buys Fred Andrews an expensive wallet at Barnaby’s.
-Riverdale‘s faux-name practice is an homage to the original Archie comics, which used similar wordplay for products and celebrities — as when Bingo Skar of The Bottles visited Riverdale (Issue 155, in 1965).
-After Hal Cooper moved out of the house in the Jan.
-31 episode, declaring “If you need me, I’ll be in a Sharebnb by The Register,” it was settled: It’s time to pick the 10 most amazing fake names on Riverdale.
+In so many ways, Riverdale is a glorious festival of absurdity.
+One of the most delightful running gags on Riverdale is the use of almost-but-not-quite-right brand names: Veronica (Camila Mendes) charges up a storm on a shopping website called Glamazon.com, and buys Fred Andrews (Luke Perry) an expensive wallet at Barnaby's.
+Riverdale's faux-name practice is an homage to the original Archie comics, which used similar wordplay for products and celebrities — as when Bingo Skar of the Bottles visited Riverdale (Issue 155, 1965).
+After Hal Cooper (Lochlyn Munro) moved out of the house in season 2, episode 12, declaring, "If you need me, I'll be in a Sharebnb by the Register," it was settled: It's time to pick the 10 most amazing fake names on Riverdale.

 1. "Five Seasons"

-“It’s not the Waldorf nor the Plaza, but The Five Seasons, like all of Riverdale, has its charms.” — Veronica Lodge (Season 2, “When a Stranger Calls”)
+"It's not the Waldorf nor the Plaza, but the Five Seasons, like all of Riverdale, has its charms." — Veronica Lodge (Season 2, "When a Stranger Calls")

 Veronica is clearly underselling this establishment.
 A true luxury hotel knows that there's no reason to settle for Four Seasons when you can have Five.